john-itcsolutions/cheirrs/README.md

 # TO BE CONTINUED .. we're learning to use Docker to build charms now ..

 (Refer to https://discourse.charmhub.io/t/deploy-your-docker-container-to-any-cloud-with-charms/1135)

+## In the case that the charm will run equally on the original dbase-bchains model (which should be attempted), we could dispense with the entire "docks" model, and simply deploy our built smart-web docker charm onto the dbase-bchains model.

 _____________________________________________________________

 ## TESTING the smartweb-service/Blockchains/Postgresql System